An Incremental Gradient Method for Optimization Problems with Variational Inequality Constraints: Abstract

 \section{Abstract}

-We consider a class of constrained multi-agent optimization problems where the goal is to cooperatively minimize a sum of agent-specific nondifferentiable merely convex functions.
-The constraint set is characterized as a variational inequality (VI) problem where each agent is associated with a local monotone mapping.
-We first discuss how the proposed formulation can be employed in addressing several important classes of distributed optimization problems, including those subject to complementarity constraints, nonlinear equality constraints, and equilibrium constraints.
-In addressing the model of interest, our contributions are as follows: (i) We develop an iteratively regularized incremental gradient method where at each iteration, agents communicate over a cycle graph to update their solution iterates using their local information about the objective and the mapping.
-The proposed method is single-timescale in the sense that it does not involve any excessive hard-to-project computation per iteration. (ii) We derive non-asymptotic agent-wise convergence rates for the suboptimality of the global objective function and infeasibility of the VI constraints measured by a suitably defined dual gap function. (iii) To analyze the convergence rate in the solution space, assuming the objective function is strongly convex and smooth, we derive non-asymptotic agent-wise rates on an error metric that relates the generated iterates with the Tikhonov trajectory.
-The proposed method appears to be the first fully iterative scheme equipped with iteration complexity that can address distributed optimization problems with VI constraints.
-We provide preliminary numerical experiments for computing the best equilibrium in a transportation network problem.
-We also compare the performance of the proposed scheme with that of the existing incremental gradient methods in addressing constrained finite-sum problems.
+We consider \fy{minimizing a sum of agent-specific nondifferentiable merely convex functions over the solution set of a variational inequality (VI) problem in that} each agent is associated with a local monotone mapping. \fy{This problem finds an application in computation of the best equilibrium in nonlinear complementarity problems arising in transportation networks}.
+We develop an iteratively regularized incremental gradient method where at each iteration, agents communicate over a cycle graph to update their solution iterates using their local information about the objective and the mapping.
+The proposed method is single-timescale in the sense that it does not involve any excessive hard-to-project computation per iteration.
+We derive non-asymptotic agent-wise convergence rates for the suboptimality of the global objective function and infeasibility of the VI constraints measured by a suitably defined dual gap function.
+The proposed method appears to be the first fully iterative scheme equipped with iteration complexity that can address distributed optimization problems with VI constraints \fy{over cycle graphs}. \fy{Preliminary numerical experiments for a transportation network problem and a support vector machine model are presented}.